Consider these stylish Louis Vuitton bag alternatives instead of the Neverfull tote

 From within the Speedy range, the Bandoulier 30 strikes an exceptional value for money proposition, offering multiple ways of shuttling the contents of your day, courtesy of an adjustable crossbody strap alongside its top-handles.
 As is the case with the Neverfull, you can pick between Louis Vuitton’s Monogrammed coated canvas, the Damier Ebene coated canvas, or the Damier Azure coated canvas.

 Another classic that has been around for decades in the maison’s family of bags is the Louis Vuitton Alma.
-Its origins are especially interesting, as it was claimed that the bag’s design was commissioned by none other than Coco Chanel herself for her personal use.
+Its origins are especially interesting, as it was claimed that none commissioned the bag’s design other than Coco Chanel herself for her personal use.

 For a comparable capacity with the Neverfull, we recommend going for the MM sized Alma which measures 36cm in length.
 A zippered closure opens up to reveal a generous main compartment with gusetted sides, making it a great choice for a carryall with the added benefit of security.
-However, those looking to wear it crossbody may be better served with the PM size instead, retailing at RM9,650.
+However, those looking to wear it crossbody may be better served with the PM size instead.

 For years now, the Louis Vuitton Toiletry Pouch has been an underdog in the luxury brand’s selection of bags and accessories, having previously been offered strictly as part of their travel essentials as opposed to an actual bag.
 But ever since Princess Diana was famously photographed using it on a yacht holiday in the 1990s, luxury consumers have made it an indispensable part of their style arsenal.